My settings for GoPro HERO (2018) and HERO5 Black

 This article is not about this modification, and obviously it’s not my fault if you fuck up your GoPro by trying that out.

 That being said, let’s look at the settings I use.

 I usually shoot in 1080p.
 This allows for built-in stabilization (4K doesn’t have stabilization) which is nice as it’s usually pretty heavy to stabilize in post and I’d rather spend my time shooting stuff outside than having a slow workflow dealing with post stabilization.
 Also takes about 4 times less space which is convenient, and most importantly, uses a lot less battery.

-Maybe if I know I don’t need a lot of shots, thus I don’t really care about space and battery, I will shoot 4K so that when exporting in 2K or 1080p it looks even nicer.
+Finally, if I know I don’t need a lot of shots, thus I don’t really care about space and battery, I might shoot 4K so that when exporting in 2K or 1080p it looks even nicer.